 Mathematics The Math curriculum provides students with a base for understanding math concepts using their senses.
 The purpose is to introduce math concepts sequentially so that a student progresses from the concrete to the abstract, from the simple to the complex, from the quantity to the symbol.
-Students explore mathematics in the classroom while working with colorful number rods and spindle boxes for the purpose of developing good counting, separating, and comparing skills.
-Students touch the rods, move the items, and count the material while enumerating them, thereby not only seeing the symbol for 1, 10, 100 or 1000, but holding each of the corresponding quantities in their hand.
+Students explore mathematics in the classroom while working with number rods and spindle boxes for the purpose of developing counting, one-to-one correspondence, number recognition, and an understanding of quantity.
+Students learn mathematical operations and the decimal system through the golden bead materials.

 Language Montessori Language offers opportunities for exploration and expansion of students spoken and written language.
-Students learns to write not by writing, but by performing a number of purposefully structured activities, which prepare him both indirectly and directly for handwriting.
+Students learn to write not by performing a number of purposefully structured activities that build pencil grip, wrist strength, pincer grasp, and the formation of various lines.
+The metal insets are one of these materials.
 On any given day, Primary students can be found tracing numbers and letters in sand, learning phonetic words using patterning and rhyming, and reading simple phonetic word books.
-Students often experiment throughout the day with sandpaper letters and numbers in order to become familiar with sounds.
+Students utilize sandpaper letters and play sound games to develop a strong phonetic foundation.
+Encoding words precedes decoding words, creating strong readers, spellers, and writers.

-Cultural Studies Cultural studies for Primary students include: Geography, Conflict Resolution, Art, Music, and Movement; and are integrated into the primary student's day.
+Cultural Studies Cultural studies for Primary students include: Geography, Art, Music, and Movement; and are integrated into the primary student's day.
 The exploration of culture, in combination with a guided look at the natural world, provides many opportunities for enriching the young mind.
-Students experience finger painting, loco motor movement, singing, and dancing.
+Students are exposed to and experience art, music, and dance from many cultures.